Use of Japan Domestic Airports and Cabins during Busy Periods (Japan Domestic Flights)

 - <From December 10, 2018> A satellite terminal will be opened as part of the domestic terminal at Haneda Airport.

 We kindly request that passengers confirm the following times by which each of the pre-boarding procedures should be completed.

-* You may not be able to board your flight if you do not observe the cut-off times shown under security, boarding gate, and departure time.
+- You may not be able to board your flight if you do not observe the cut-off times shown in Steps 2 to 4.

 Process below is necessary after you board.

 The aircraft doors are closed.